R-unic/tether/README.md

 ## Simulated Remote Functions
 Tether does not directly use RemoteFunctions since it's based on the MessageEmitter structure.
 However I have created a small framework to simulate remote functions, as shown below.

+For each function you will need two messages.
+One to invoke the function, and one to send the return value back (which is done automatically).

 ### In `shared/messaging.ts`
 ```ts
 import type { DataType } from "@rbxts/flamework-binary-serializer";